chatterjeemayuri-prog/longitudinal-mixed-effects-biostat/README.md

 Such models are widely used in clinical research, longitudinal studies, and epidemiology, where repeated observations per individual are common.

+## Limitations

+- The dataset is relatively small and primarily intended for methodological illustration.
+- Linear mixed-effects models assume Gaussian random effects and residual distributions.
+- More complex longitudinal settings may require generalized or Bayesian mixed-effects models.

 ## Tools Used

 - R